Effective: January 1, 2023.

 Acceptable Use Policy

-Coursera's mission is to provide universal access to the world’s best education.
-We believe strongly in preserving free speech and expression for our learners as well as academic freedom for our partner institutions and instructors.
-We also want to make sure that all of our learners and instructors feel safe and comfortable while using our Services.
-We have drafted these guidelines to ensure that people understand and follow the rules when participating in our online community and otherwise using our Services.
+Our mission is to provide universal access to the world’s best education.
+We believe strongly in preserving free speech and expression for our users as well as academic freedom for our Content Providers and instructors.
+We also want to make sure that all of our users and instructors feel safe and comfortable while using our Services.
+We have drafted this policy to ensure that people understand and follow the rules when participating in our online community and otherwise using our Services.

-Although we do not routinely screen or monitor content provided by users, we may remove or edit inappropriate content or activity reported to us or suspend, disable, or terminate a user's access to all or part of the Services.
+We may remove or edit inappropriate content or activity identified by or reported to us.
+We may separately suspend, disable, or terminate a user's access to all or part of the Services.

 - Contains illegal content or promotes illegal activities with the intent to commit such activities.
-Please keep in mind that learners who are as young as 13 use Coursera, and we do not allow content that is inappropriate for these younger learners.
+Please keep in mind that users who are as young as 13 use Coursera, and we do not allow content that is inappropriate for these younger users.

 - Contains credible threats or organizes acts of real-world violence.
 We don’t allow content that creates a genuine risk of physical injury or property damage, credibly threatens people or public safety, or organizes or encourages harm.